danelh/collocations/info.md

 Importantely, this algorithm does **not** award a word more compared to other, even if it is closer than the other: All words within the given distance count the same.
 Thus, for example, in W2 algorithm and the lemma _mora_ the lemma _sine_ and the lemma _fugio_ would be credited the same, althoug _sine_ is closer to _mora_ than _fugio_ is.

 ### Random Slice (r) Algorithm

+Unlike W, R algorithms does not fixes on a lemma, rather, as his name suggets, takes a slice of a given length and counts the pairs there.
+Let's consider yet again our lemmatized sentance:

+> rabidus in hortus canis video puer, atque sine mora inde fugio.

+If we use R3, that means we take slices of length of 3, which are: (_rabidus, _in_, _hortus_), (_in_, _hortus_, _canis_), (_hortus_, _canis_, _video_), etc...
+So for the lemma _hortus_ we can see it counts _in_, _canis_ twice (since they co-occur in 2 diffrent slices), and _rabidus_, _video_ only once.
+In that way it awards closer words and counts them more. in R3 for example the pair (_sine_ , _mora_) is counted twice while (_sine_, _inde_) only once.
+This mechanism creates amolification effect for closer words, and hence might results in very high t-values for higher R's.

+There are yet 2 more aspect in which R algorithm differs from W algorithm. in R algorithms we don't count pairs of the same word.
+Example:

+>

 ampliphication effect.
 no same word.
 high frequency.

+issimetry